j3soon/omni-farm-isaac/README.md

 search .
 ```

-You will need to make this change after each machine reboot.
+You will need to make this change after each machine reboot or VPN status change.

 > If a previous config is already installed, you must uninstall it before installing a new one.
 Otherwise, the scripts will create two VPN profiles with the same name, which can only be fixed by using the `openvpn3` command line tool directly.
 Specifically, use the following commands:
 >